 Asari Beale is a writer, advocate for children’s literacy, and the Executive Director of Teachers & Writers Collaborative.
 Prior to joining Teachers & Writers, she served as a fundraising and communications professional at Little Sisters of the Assumption Family Health Service and Reach Out and Read of Greater New York.
 In addition, she has taught literature and creative writing at Hunter College, Brooklyn College, and Fordham University.

-Joshua Garcia is a poet, writer, and the office manager at Teachers & Writer’s Collaborative.
-His debut poetry collection, Pentimento, is forthcoming with Black Lawrence Press (2024).
-His poetry has appeared or is forthcoming in The Georgia Review, Ninth Letter, North American Review, Ploughshares, and elsewhere.
-He holds an MFA from the College of Charleston and was a 2021-22 Stadler Fellow at Bucknell University.
+Joshua Garcia (he/him) is a poet, writer, and the managing editor of Teachers & Writer’s Magazine.
+His debut poetry collection, Pentimento, is forthcoming with Black Lawrence Press (March 2024).
+His poetry has appeared or is forthcoming in Ecotone, The Georgia Review, Passages North, Ploughshares, and elsewhere.
+He holds an MFA from the College of Charleston and has received a Stadler Fellowship from Bucknell University and an Emerge—Surface—Be Fellowship from The Poetry Project.
 He lives and writes in Brooklyn, New York.

 About Teachers & Writers Collaborative